mignonstyle/chocolat/readme.txt

 Twitter, Facebook, Google+, Tumblr, Pinterest, Instagram, LinkedIn, Flickr, Dribbble, YouTube, Vimeo, GitHub, Viadeo, Bloglovin, pixiv

+If you can not "Save changes" or "reset":
+When WAF setting of the server is enabled, you can not "Save changes" or "reset".'
+Please save the settings of Chocolat after you disable the WAF configuration.
+Once you have save the settings of Chocolat, for security, please reenable the WAF setting.
+Please contact the server administrator for more information.

 /* ------------------------------------
 Translations
 ------------------------------------ */